-Kelci Marschall Kelci Marschall begins her first season as a graduate assistant coach for the Southern Miss volleyball program.
+Kelci Marschall Kelci Marschall begins her second season as a graduate assistant coach for the Southern Miss volleyball program.
 Her duties include team travel, on the court coaching working primarily with blockers and outside and right side hitters, organizing recruiting, fundraising and compliance.

 Prior to coming to Southern Miss, Marschall was an undergraduate assistant at Indiana where he helped with player development, specifically with hitting and blocking.
 She also coached a 16-U team for Hoosierland Volleyball Club in addition to gaining experience as a camp planner and instructor with the All-American Volleyball Camps.